pingcap/docs/ticdc/ticdc-faq.md

 4. Create a new changefeed and start the replication task from `BackupTS`.
 5. Delete the old changefeed.

-## Will TiCDC synchronize data changes caused by lossy DDL to downstream?
+## Does TiCDC synchronize data changes caused by lossy DDL operations to the downstream?

-Lossy DDL refers to DDL that may cause data changes when executed in TiDB.
+Lossy DDL refers to DDL that might cause data changes when executed in TiDB.
 Some common lossy DDL operations include:

-- Modify the type of the column, for example: INT -> VARCHAR
+- Modify the type of a column, for example: INT -> VARCHAR
-- Modify the length of the column, for example: VARCHAR(20) -> VARCHAR(10)
+- Modify the length of a column, for example: VARCHAR(20) -> VARCHAR(10)
-- Modify the precision of the column, for example: DECIMAL(10, 3) -> DECIMAL(10, 2)
+- Modify the precision of a column, for example: DECIMAL(10, 3) -> DECIMAL(10, 2)
-- Modify the sign of the column (signed/unsigned), for example: INT UNSIGNED -> INT SIGNED
+- Modify the UNSIGNED or SIGNED attribute of a column, for example: INT UNSIGNED -> INT SIGNED

-Before TiDB v7.1.0, TiCDC would synchronize DML events with new and old data identical to downstream.
-When downstream is MySQL, these DML events will not cause any data changes.
-Only when downstream receives and executes the DDL statement will data change.
-However, when downstream is Kafka or cloud storage, TiCDC will write a useless piece of data to downstream.
+Before TiDB v7.1.0, TiCDC synchronizes DML events with identical old and new data to the downstream.
+When the downstream is MySQL, these DML events do not cause any data changes until the downstream receives and executes the DDL statement.
+However, when the downstream is Kafka or cloud storage, TiCDC writes a row of redundant data to the downstream.

-Starting from TiDB v7.1.0, TiCDC will filter out these useless DML events and no longer synchronize them to downstream.
+Starting from TiDB v7.1.0, TiCDC eliminates these redundant DML events and no longer synchronizes them to downstream.

 ## The default value of the time type field is inconsistent when replicating a DDL statement to the downstream MySQL 5.7.
 What can I do?